Manage organizations & users

 - Disabled: The user has been disabled by an organization or Workbench administrator.
 The user may be re-enabled with all prior permissions kept intact.

 - Archived: The user has been permanently removed from all access to Workbench.
 All permissions and group memberships have been removed.
-To regain access, the individual must be re-invited to Workbench.

 Every Workbench user must be a member of exactly one organization.
 It is typically an organization admin who invites new users to the system (see Invite a new user to your organization).
 Administrators may also transition a user to a temporary Disabled state (if they expect to regain access in the near future), or a more permanent Archived state (if they are no longer an employee or have left the sponsoring organization).